oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Suboptimal Configuration: Lack of Support for Lists of Prefixes {#ps-sets}

-IP prefix related data nodes, e.g., "destination-ipv4-network" or "destination-ipv6-network", do not support handling a list of IP prefixes, which may then lead to having to support large numbers of ACL entries in a configuration file.
+IP prefix-related data nodes, e.g., "destination-ipv4-network" or "destination-ipv6-network", do not support handling a list of IP prefixes, which may then lead to having to support large numbers of ACL entries in a configuration file.

 The same issue
-is encountered when ACLs have to be in place to mitigate DDoS attacks (e.g., {{?RFC9132}} when a set of sources are involved in such an attack.
+is encountered when ACLs have to be in place to mitigate DDoS attacks (e.g., {{?RFC9132}}) when a set of sources are involved in such an attack.
 The situation is even worse when both a list of sources and destination prefixes are involved.